No More Intimate Music (2018)

 A concert in the dark by Rio Wolta / Piet Baumgartner

-On 9th November 2018 Rio Wolta released his second album named «No More Intimate Music» (listen to it HERE).
-The record is about intimacy and intimacy in public and Wolta didn’t want to play ‘normal’ shows to present it live.
-Already in the past three years he was looking for new forms to play his music live (see e.g. «Maschinen» or «Showroom»).
+In November 2018 Rio Wolta released his second album named «No More Intimate Music» (listen to it HERE).
+The record is about intimacy and intimacy in public and Wolta didn’t want to play normal shows to present it live.
+Already in the past he was looking for new forms to play his music live (see e.g. MASCHINEN or SHOWROOM).

 There were mainly two questions before Wolta and his crew came up with the darkness idea.
 First: In which scenery can you fully concentrate on the music?
 Second: What do we mean when we talk about an intimate concert?
 Pretty soon and after a few try outs it was clear that darkness must be the solution.
-When you don’t see anything you automatically sharpen your ears which sets the focus on nothing else but the music.
-And: When you’re in the dark you don’t know by how many people you’re surrounded by.
-You don’t know whether you’re alone or together with others which creates that intimacy and also a kind of loneliness the crew was looking for.
+When you’re not able to see anything you automatically start sharpening your ears which sets the focus on nothing else but the music.
+Further: When you’re in the dark you don’t know by how many people you’re surrounded by.
+You don’t know whether you’re alone or together which creates that intimacy and also a kind of loneliness this project was looking for.

 The two bigger rooms were not constantly dark.
 After every 20 minutes there were a few short cinematic light effects.
-Due to these light effects people were able to guess the shape of the room after a while and at the same time they realized that they were not alone.
+Due to these light effects people were able to guess the shape of the room after a while.
+At the same time they realized that they were not alone.
 This changed the situation and gave a new twist to the dramaturgy of the evening.

-• at Gessnerallee Zurich «No More Intimate Music» was shown three times
+1) at Gessnerallee Zurich «No More Intimate Music» was shown three times (three evenings)

-• Gessnerallee Zurich is the most important venue in Switzerland when it comes to interdisciplinary performance (dance/music/theater)
+4) Gessnerallee Zurich is one of the most important venues in Switzerland when it comes to interdisciplinary performances (dance/music/theater)

-• Rio Wolta (musician) and Piet Baumgartner (director) have been working together for seven years.
-They won several international prizes for example for their video «Through My Street» (LINK).
-Check their work on riowolta.com or pietbaumgartner.com.
+5) Rio Wolta (musician) and Piet Baumgartner (director) have been working together for seven years.
+They won several international prizes for example for their video THROUGH MY STREET.
+More work on riowolta.com or pietbaumgartner.com.

-• 1 show manager (for guiding the musicians and doing the light effects)
+2) 1 show manager (guiding the musicians and light effects)

-• 3-4 volunteers who guide the audience with night sights (can be local people; instruction time: 30 minutes; 3-4 volunteers are calculated for an audience of 100 people)
+4) 3-4 volunteers who guide the audience with night sights (can be local people; needed instruction time: 30 minutes; 3-4 volunteers are calculated for an audience of 100 people)